albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *Little Navmap* will keep your aircraft centered on the screen as a default setting.
 You can configure
-this function in the options dialog on page :ref:`simulator-aircraft`.
+this function in the options dialog on page :ref:`options-simulator-aircraft`.

 The program will stop following your aircraft for 10 seconds if you
 start any action that zooms in to an airport or navaid (double-click,